zgao-bnl/astra-toolbox-nonrigid/README.md

 W. J. Palenstijn, K J. Batenburg, and J. Sijbers, "Performance improvements for iterative electron tomography reconstruction using graphics processing units (GPUs)", Journal of Structural Biology, vol. 176, issue 2, pp. 250-253, 2011, http://dx.doi.org/10.1016/j.jsb.2011.07.017

+If you use the nonrigid computed tomography code, we would appreciate it if you would refer to the following paper:

+M. Odstrcil, M. Holler, J. Raabe, A. Sepe, X. Sheng, S. Vignolini, C. G. Schroer, and M. Guizar-Sicairos.
+"Ab initio nonrigid X-ray nanotomography."
+Nature communications 10, no. 1 (2019): 2600, https://doi.org/10.1038/s41467-019-10670-7

 ## License